openmobilityfoundation/mobility-data-specification/policy/examples/README.md

 ## Speed Limit

-The vehicle should operate at a lower speed in these defined areas.
+The vehicle should operate at a specific maximum speed in these defined areas.

 File: [`speed-limit.json`](speed-limit.json)